bitwarden/help/_articles/importing/import-data.md

 - [Vivaldi (csv)]({% link _articles/importing/import-from-chrome.md %})
 - Zoho Vault (csv)

+**Personal Accounts**

 To import your data, log into the web vault at <https://vault.bitwarden.com> and navigate to **Tools** &rarr; **Import Data**.
 Instructions for importing from each source are available after selecting the desired file format from the dropdown menu.

 **Organization Accounts**

-Additionally, you can also import data directly into an organization account for sharing.
-Bitwarden supports importing data into your organization account from the following sources:
+You can also import data directly into an organization account for sharing.

-- Bitwarden (csv)
-- LastPass (csv)

 To import your data, log into the web vault at <https://vault.bitwarden.com> and navigate to your organization admin area.
-Then navigate to **Settings** &rarr; **Import Data**.
+Then navigate to **Tools** &rarr; **Import Data**.
+Instructions for importing from each source are available after selecting the desired file format from the dropdown menu.

 ## Generic CSV Format (individual account)